Maui Weather Forecast for April 09, 2025 | Maui Now

 Upcountry

-Tonight: Partly cloudy with scattered showers.
-Lows around 43 at the visitor center to around 40 at the summit.
-Northeast winds up to 10 mph.
+Today: Mostly sunny with scattered showers.
+Highs around 58 at the visitor center to around 61 at the summit.
+East winds up to 10 mph.
 Chance of rain 50 percent.

 East Maui